StevenPeutz/MacOS-EasyLookUp-tool/README.md

 # MacOS-easy_translate
 Script and instructions to create **google translate shortkey for MacOS** that works on High-Sierra and Catalina. </br>
 No more copy pasting, opening a browser tab , going to google translate etc etc. </br>MacOS Automator script (worklfow) + google translate(+urban dictionary) + shortkey binding.</br>
-*Works in Chrome, Safari, Firefox and Brave (and most other non-browser applications depending on reserved keybindings)*
 </br>
 Easy as pie :)
 </br>